urql-graphql/urql/docs/advanced/authentication.md

 }
 ```

-When the application launched, the first thing we should do is check whether the user has any authentication tokens in persisted storage.
+When the application launches, the first thing we should do is check whether the user has any auth tokens in persisted storage.
 This will tell us
-whether to show the user the logged in or logged out view, and the `isLoggedIn` prop is set accordingly:
+whether to show the user the logged in or logged out view, and the `isLoggedIn` prop should be set accordingly:

 - `null` - auth state is still being verified
 - `true` - the user is authenticated
 - `false` - the user is not authenticated

-This `isLoggedIn` prop should be updated based on auth

-entication state change e.g. set to `true` after the use has authenticated and their tokens have been stored
+The `isLoggedIn` prop should always be updated based on authentication state change e.g. set to `true` after the use has authenticated and their tokens have been
-and set to `false` if the user has been logged out and their tokens have been cleared.
-It's importnt clear or add tokens to storage _before_ updating the prop
+added to storage, and set to `false` if the user has been logged out and their tokens have been cleared.
+It's important clear or add tokens to storage _before_
-in order for the auth exchange to work.
+updating the prop in order for the auth exchange to work.

 Next, we are going to discuss each of the [configuration options](../api/auth-exchange/#options) and how to use them.

 ### Configuring `getAuth` (fetch from storage)

 The `getAuth` option is used to fetch the auth state.
-Let's see how to configure this for initial launch in React:
+This is how to configure it for fetching the tokens at initial launch in React:

 ```js
 const getAuth = async ({ authState }) => {